 Many green building materials are more costly than standard or traditional materials.
 For this reason, some people may hesitate to move forward with green architecture.
 Most green buildings end up paying for themselves over time, however, with the many economic benefits that go hand-in-hand with green architecture.
 From energy efficient office buildings to more efficient homes, you can find a number of cost savings in the day to day use and running of a green home or building.
 These include:

 ● Reduction in operating costs – less money spent on heating, cooling, electricity, and water.
-We recommend this HVAC company for people searching in Portland, Oregon for heating and cooling near me.
+We recommend hiring a professional furnace repair company for heating and cooling near me.
+You can also look into furnace repair in Portsmouth, VA or other nearby technicians like this Spokane furnace tune up service for quality HVAC technicians in Springdale and other areas.

 ● Improvement of occupant productivity – energy efficient office buildings in particular have been found to increase worker productivity, because green buildings are more comfortable to work in and are easier to use